BcnBitcoinOnly/ordisrespector-binaries/Guix-Guide.md

 The following is a step-by-step guide to build your own deterministic Ordisrespector Bitcoin Core.
 If you complete these steps you should get exactly the same binaries (byte-per-byte) as distributed in this repository.
+Deterministic binaries serve to prove that the binaries we distribute have been built from the exact same sources we claim we used.

 ## Requirements